 Neighborhood Traffic Calming Program

 The City of Millbrae regularly receives complaints regarding vehicular speeding and unsafe traffic conditions throughout residential neighborhoods.
-In order to address these safety concerns in the best possible manner, the City has decided to develop a comprehensive Traffic Calming Toolbox that will effectively utilize the most appropriate traffic calming solutions for residential neighborhoods.
+In order to address these safety concerns in the best possible manner, the City has developed a comprehensive Traffic Calming Program that will effectively utilize the most appropriate traffic calming solutions for residential neighborhoods.

 The first community workshop was held on July 18, 2019.
 City staff and the City's traffic engineering consultant gathered feedback from residents on their assessment of local traffic problems, areas with high amounts of speeding, and areas they felt were dangerous to pedestrians.
 Attendees were also presented with a variety of enforcement and education strategies that have worked in other areas.

 Potential traffic calming solutions presented to workshop attendees included relatively low-cost options such as lane narrowing, pavement markings, and increased signage.
 Moderate and high-cost options ranged from striped bulb-outs and electronic signage to traffic circles and raised intersections.